The new RSE curriculum

 We are thrilled to see so many important mandatory topics specified in the DfE's new RSE curriculum, but this curriculum will only have its intended powerful impact if teachers are properly supported to deliver it.

-Our resources include lots of information on mensuration, consent, relationships, gender, sexuality, trolling, sexting and so much more.
+Our resources and talks include lots of information on mensuration, consent, relationships, gender, sexuality, trolling, sexting and so much more.

 49% of young people learn about consent through TV and films and 26% of students start their periods before knowing what menstruation is.
 This is not okay.
 This is why sex education really matters.